golioth/developer-training/website/docs/zephyr-training/05_golioth/west_manifest.md

 * With the Standalone Project approach, the upstream commit hash for Zephyr and all dependencies are included in your west manifest.
-You can always restore the Zephyr tree to that know working state.
+You can always restore the Zephyr tree to that known working state.
 This a very powerful tool you should be using.

 :::